skyros/final-project-copy/README.md

 My overall goals when starting this project were as follows:

-- Create a working geographical data visualization Luigi pipeline
+- Create a working geographical data visualization Luigi pipeline.
 - Use Python as glue to tie together multiple technologies.
 - Use Dask to do lazy data processing as much as possible.
 - Dig into Bokeh and practice with some of the visualization techniques and technologies introduced late in CSCI E-29.